Cray-HPE/docs-csm/operations/spire/Spire_Service_Recovery.md

          done
          ```

-1. (`ncn-mw#`) Redeploy the `spire` and `cray-spire` charts and wait for the resources to start.
+1. (`ncn-mw#`) Redeploy the `cray-spire` chart and wait for the resources to start.

    1. Follow the [Redeploying a Chart](../CSM_product_management/Redeploying_a_Chart.md) procedure to redeploy the `spire` chart:

-      - Name of chart to be redeployed: `spire`
+      - Name of chart to be redeployed: `cray-spire`
       - Base name of manifest: `sysmgmt`
       - When reaching the step to update customizations, no edits need to be made to the customizations file.

-   1. Repeat the above procedure for the `cray-spire` chart:

-      - Name of chart to be redeployed: `cray-spire`
-      - Base name of manifest: `sysmgmt`

    1. Wait for the resources to start.